Griff209/good-morning/README.md

 Display a daily greeting and Wikipedia-sourced facts or births from this day in history.
 Made with HTML/JS/CSS + Sinatra

 A bit of fun, requested by a house-mate.
 Used as a playground / learning sandbox for me.
 Meant to be cast from Chrome to my TV.
-Exploring functional programming with JS, basic Sinatra concepts.
+Exploring functional programming with JS, animation with CSS, basic Sinatra concepts.

 Data collected from Wikipedia with script from: https://github.com/muffinista/history_parse